Generating and processing optical waveforms using spectral singularities: Introduction

-The case of resonant EPs is the most widely studied \cite{bender1998real,el2018non,guo2009observation}, and it has some unique features, not shared by other complex spectra.
-Resonances of passive systems cannot occur on the real frequency axis and are constrained by causality to be in the lower half complex plane.
-In active systems (lasers/amplifiers), resonances can reach the real axis (typically only singly); this corresponds to the threshold for single-mode CW laser emission from the resonator, and the resonance eigenfunction becomes the threshold lasing mode.
-By definition this corresponds to having a pole of the S-matrix on the real axis, which generates a different kind of spectral singularity than the EPs we have just discussed.
-The discrete spectrum of resonances is not degenerate but having a pole on the real axis creates a singularity in the {\it continuum} spectrum of the system \cite{mostafazadeh2011optical,bergman1980theory,farhi2016electromagnetic,farhi2020three,ge2010steady}.
-At all other real frequencies there exist two linearly independent scattering solutions (assuming a 1D system for simplicity), typically defined by sending in a wave from either $\pm \infty$.
-However at the lasing frequency the linear response to an incoming wave is infinite, and no such solutions can be constructed.
-Thus, even at threshold, when the field emitted by the laser is strictly zero, the {\it scattering} problem must be treated non-linearly, such that saturation will lead to a finite response and a well behaved electromagnetic solution (one can regard this as the input field moving the pole slightly below the real axis).
-The finite time response to an input pulse will behave linearly up to a system-dependent saturation time.
-Exploiting this property of the lasing singularity in the time domain will be the focus of this work.
+The resonance spectrum has special properties not shared by the complex spectra associated with wave capture just mentioned.
+Resonances of passive systems cannot occur on the real frequency axis; in active systems (lasers/amplifiers) resonances can reach the real axis (typically only singly).
+This corresponds to the threshold for single-mode CW laser emission from the resonator, and the corresponding eigenfunction is the threshold lasing mode.
+By definition this also corresponds to having a pole of the S-matrix on the real axis.
+Due to this pole the response to a small input will grow indefinitely in time, and we will exploit this property of the lasing singularity for waveform generation below \cite{mostafazadeh2011optical,bergman1980theory,farhi2016electromagnetic,farhi2020three,ge2010steady}.